lionslancer/latex-jp/guide/README.md

 - *pTeX* is a TeX engine designed for typesetting Japanese.
 It uses special mechanisms to support the conventions of Japanese typesetting, which cannot be provided through a normal package.

 - *upTeX* is the unicode version of pTeX.
-It's existence effectively makes pTeX obselete, other than for legacy purposes. pTeX seems to be able to handle files encoded in UTF-8 these days, but unlike upTeX, it will fail if the input contains characters that did not exist in its original encoding.
+Its existence effectively makes pTeX obselete, other than for legacy purposes. pTeX seems to be able to handle files encoded in UTF-8 these days, but unlike upTeX, it will fail if the input contains characters that did not exist in its original encoding.

 - The `luatexja` package implements pTeX primitives in the LuaTeX engine.
-This is possible through the use of Lua callbacks, which enable the implementation of features which cannot be built with TeX primitives alone.
+This is possible through the use of Lua callbacks, enabling the implementation of features which cannot be built with TeX primitives alone.

 upTeX and LuaTeX each have their own strengths. upTeX uses the pLaTeX2ε format, while LuaTeX uses the more common LaTeX2ε format.
 This means that some packages written for pTeX will refuse to work with LuaTeX, and vice versa.
 LuaTeX is more compatible with modern packages, with many specifically taking advantage of LuaTeX's built-in Lua interpreter.